osano/cookieconsent/README.md

 I just want to keep my use of this package working for now.
 I am considering the following:

-- Setting up automated publishing to NPM with semantic-release
+- [x] Setting up automated publishing to NPM with semantic-release
+- [ ] Export `module` in package.json as ES6 (right?) separate from the `main`.
+Ensure main is transpiled to CJS.

 ## The remainder of this readme (below) is from the original repo that this was forked from at https://github.com/osano/cookieconsent